AnnieP211/AnnieP211.github.io/essays/FinalProjectProposal.md

 ### Flyer Detail Page

 When a user clicks on a flyer, they would be taken to a detail page with full information such as title, description, date, location, contact details, and attached image.
 This page could also include reactions, comments, and an RSVP option for event-based posts.
 Instead of just reading a static announcement, users would be able to engage with it.

 ### Create Post Page

 This page would allow creators to make a new flyer.
 They could fill out a form with fields like title, category, description, date, location, and image upload.
 They could also toggle whether comments or RSVP are enabled.
 Our current concept also includes an AI-assisted flyer generator, which could help users create more polished visuals even if they have little design experience.

 ### Profile Page

 Each user would have a profile page showing their information, saved posts, and created posts.
 This gives users a sense of ownership and personalization.
-It also allows creators to manage their flyers and lets students quickly revisit announcements they were interested in.
+It also allows creators to manage their flyers and let students quickly revisit announcements they were interested in.

 ## Use case ideas